 The term Dry Farm Wine has gotten a lot of buzz lately, and we’ve got several producers in climates where dry farming is both feasible and desirable.
 The definition of a “dry farmer” is one who never irrigates his vines, no matter the conditions.
 Dry farming techniques can result in lower overall yield, but grapes that have less concentrated sugar and produce “drier” wines.

 Proponents of dry farm wines believe that it’s the soil’s job to provide adequate moisture to sustain the vines and allow grapes to thrive in a non-irrigated vineyard.
 Some believe that irrigation prevents the best expression of the grape.
-When vines have to struggle for moisture, they often grow much deeper and stronger roots, which many believe results in superior grapes, especially when combined with organic and Biodynamic production methods.
+When vines have to struggle for moisture, they often grow much deeper and stronger roots, which many believe results in superior grapes, especially when combined with organic production methods.

 Dry Farm Wine Not Possible in All Regions